cheminfo/c6h6-documentation/tools/science/chemistry/ocl-editor/stereo/README.md

 ![chlorobutane-both.png](chlorobutane-unknown.png)

-### Two chiral center: 2,3-bromochlorobutane
+### Two chiral centers: 2,3-bromochlorobutane

 Each chiral center can be addressed separately and many possibilites exist.
-Couple of examples
+Couple of examples:

-You have 2 chiral centers but the relation between the 2 centers is fixed and you obtain a pair of enantiomers (racemate):
+* *2 chiral centers but the relation between the 2 centers is fixed and you obtain a pair of enantiomers (racemate):

 ![bromochlorobutane-racemate.png](bromochlorobutane-racemate.png)

-You obtain only one enantiomer and you know the relationship between the 2 chiral centers:
+* only one enantiomer with known relationship between the 2 chiral centers:

 ![bromochlorobutane-enantiomer.png](bromochlorobutane-enantiomer.png)

-You know the absolute configuration of one of the chiral center and you have only one of the 2 possible diastereoisomers:
+* absolute configuration of one of the chiral center and one of the 2 possible diastereoisomers:

 ![bromochlorobutane-onestereo.png](bromochlorobutane-onestereo.png)

-You know the absolute configuration of one of the chiral center and you have both possible diastereoisomers:
+* absolute configuration of one of the chiral center and both possible diastereoisomers:

 ![bromochlorobutane-epimerpng](bromochlorobutane-epimer.png)